Data collection and compliance

 Additionally, RIDDOR regulations also require employers to keep records of incidents that result in employees being incapacitated for over 3 days from their normal duties.
 These incidents, however, do not need to be reported to the HSE.

 Whenever an employer wants to collect and process data about people, whether it’s their employees or members of the public, they must have a legal basis to do this as prescribed by the General Data Protection Regulation (GDPR).
-The University’s legal basis for collecting and processing incident data stems from the legal requirements set out in the Social Security (Claims and Payments) Regulations 1979 and the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013.
+The University’s legal basis for collecting and processing incident data stems from the legal requirements set out in legislation detailed on this page.

 As the University has a legal requirement to collect and process this information as defined by the aforementioned regulations, it is under no obligation to explicitly inform the data subject at the time that they are collecting this data about them.